-During the date, 26 year old advertising account manager Samantha pulls Ben away to talk.
-Her high voice and aggressive tone make Ben visibly anxious - he looks like he's about to get a lecture - and she delivers.
-After grilling him about why she's been on three group dates but no one-on-ones, Ben starts to stammer.
-With a touch of the Crazy Eye, she reveals to the camera: "I have such crazy feelings for this guy.
+Later in the date, 26-year-old advertising account manager Samantha pulls Ben away to talk.
+Her high voice and aggressive tone make Ben visibly anxious - he looks like he's anticipating a lecture - and she delivers!
+After grilling him about why she's only been on group dates, Ben starts to stammer.
+With a touch of the Crazy Eye, a voice over of her reveals: "I have such crazy feelings for this guy.
 I feel like I should already have a ring on my finger!"
 Wow.
-She interrupts his explinations and giggles uncomfortably until he admits: "The group dates you've been on...
-You've kind of been highly emotional!"
-And he questions: "I wonder if you can continue to hang, and be a part of this?"
-By the end of the conversation, he takes that option off the table, telling her "I don't think I see this going much further, to be honest with you."
-She cries, and leaves, and he doesn't seem to bothered afterwards, declaring: "I realized that this girl is not for me."
+She interrupts all of his explinations to her questions and giggles uncomfortably until he admits: "The group dates you've been on...
+You've kind of been highly emotional!
+I wonder if you can continue to hang, and be a part of this?"
+By the end of the conversation, he takes that option off the table by telling her "I don't think I see this going much further, to be honest with you."
+She cries, and leaves, but he doesn't seem too bothered afterwards: "I realized that this girl is not for me."

 Jennifer, the redhead from Oklahoma (who Ben has dubbed the best kisser in the house!) scored the next one-on-one date, and in keeping with the outdoors-y theme, they rapelled into a crater, ran through the rain in a storm, and ended with dinner and dancing.
 She gets a rose at the end of the night, but their chemistry on the date seemed mediocre in comparison to some of the other connections he's made.